Get personalized academic information about your child.

-- The Division of Human Resources & Talent and HR Connect has launched phase II of SOLAS.
-Non-supervisory pedagogical staff can now use SOLAS to apply for maternity related leaves, restoration of health leaves, health sabbatical leaves, in addition to non-medical leaves that are currently available.
+- The Division of Human Resources & Talent and HR Connect has launched phase III of SOLAS.
+Non-supervisory pedagogical staff can now use SOLAS to apply for line of duty injury (LODI) leave, in addition to maternity related leaves, restoration of health leaves, health sabbatical leaves, and non-medical leaves that are currently available.
 To log into SOLAS you will need to know your DOE email / Network ID and password.
-For more information, click here.
+To access SOLAS, click here.

 - Beginning March 1, 2014, all non-supervisory pedagogical staff must use SOLAS to apply for both medical and non-medical leaves.
-HR Connect will no longer accept paper leave applications after February 28, 2014 except for the following leaves: study sabbatical, military, and line of duty (LODI).
+HR Connect will no longer accept paper leave applications after February 28, 2014 except for the following leaves: study sabbatical, and military.